zywang0104/Video-KTR/README.md

 Inspired by DeepSeek-R1's success in eliciting reasoning abilities through rule-based RL, we introduce Video-R1 as **the first work to *systematically* explore the R1 paradigm for eliciting video reasoning** within MLLMs.

 We introduce T-GRPO, an extension of GRPO that incorporates temporal modeling to **explicitly promote temporal reasoning**.

-We have constructed two datasets: **Video-R1-COT-165k** for SFT cold start and **Video-R1-260k** for RL training, both comprising image and video data.
+Besides, We constructed two datasets: **Video-R1-COT-165k** for SFT cold start and **Video-R1-260k** for RL training, both comprising image and video data.

-Our Video-R1-7B models obtain strong performance on several video reasoning benchmarks.
+Our Video-R1-7B obtain strong performance on several video reasoning benchmarks.
 For example, Video-R1-7B attains a 35.8% accuracy on video spatial reasoning benchmark VSI-bench, **surpassing the commercial proprietary model GPT-4o**.

 Video-R1-7B **can be easily trained** using 4 H20 (96GB) GPUs, or 5 A100 (80G) GPUs.